vk2tds/pyTNC/README.md

 There needs to be a default interface for us to use.
 To make things easy, we use the 'PORT' command to see the available ports and select a new one.
 A port might be called something like 'picopacket:0'.
 To change to that port, type 'PORT picopacket:0'.
 If there is an asterisk next to one of the ports, that means it is the currently selected port.
 You can ignore the asterisk if changing ports.

 The TNC can operate in AX.25v2.0 or AX.25v2.2 mode.
 In the latter, the protocol will fall back to AX.25v2.0 if the other end does not support the more modern version.
-You can force the TNC to use AX.25v2.0 with teh command 'AXVERSION AX25_20'.
+You can force the TNC to use AX.25v2.0 with the command 'AXVERSION AX25_20'.
+For the truely intrepid, you can also use 'AXVERSION AX25_10' to use a really old version of the protocol.

 ## Streams ##